Corbin Carroll Player Props: Diamondbacks vs. Blue Jays

 Corbin Carroll At The Plate

-- Carroll has 90 hits and an OBP of .369, both of which are best among Arizona hitters this season.
+- Carroll has 92 hits and an OBP of .370, both of which lead Arizona hitters this season.

-- He ranks 14th in batting average, 18th in on base percentage, and eighth in slugging among the qualified hitters in MLB play.
+- Among qualified hitters in baseball, he ranks 14th in batting average, 18th in on-base percentage, and eighth in slugging.

-- Carroll has picked up a hit in 70.2% of his 84 games this season, with more than one hit in 28.6% of them.
+- Carroll has picked up a hit in 70.6% of his 85 games this season, with at least two hits in 29.4% of those games.

-- In 32 games this season (38.1%), Carroll has picked up an RBI, and in 12 of those games (14.3%) he had more than one.
-He has also driven in three or more of his team's runs in two contests.
+- In 37.6% of his games this season, Carroll has had at least one RBI.
+He's picked up more than one in 14.1% and driven in three or more of his team's runs in two contests.

-- He has scored in 44 of 84 games this season, and more than once 17 times.
+- He has scored in 44 games this season, with multiple runs 17 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.